BionicBen/ProjectStarVersionChanger/README.md

 # ProjectStarVersionChanger
-File repository for the version switcher in Porject Star.
+File repository for the version switcher in Project Star.
 All versions can be found in releases.